zacharyreese/NetworkScanner/README.md

 |--|--|
 | 102.2 s | 17.8 s |

-This equals 140.667% difference!
+This equals a 140.667% difference!
-You can verify yourself with the account or by using a site for the account such as [calculatorsoup](https://www.calculatorsoup.com/calculators/algebra/percent-difference-calculator.php)
+You can verify yourself with the calculator or by using a site for the account such as [calculatorsoup](https://www.calculatorsoup.com/calculators/algebra/percent-difference-calculator.php)

 To see the difference in the code, you can find me referring to it through the following comment: